“Do you think I can drop a weight class?”

 Think about this: to drop a weight class or two, you need enough time to eliminate ONLY fat mass while simultaneously increasing your performance.

 There are several advantages of being at the top of a lower weight class, like fighting with smaller and lighter opponents.
 If you drop fat and increase muscle mass, your strength-to-weight ratio will have increased.
-Plus we all know already that excess fat only slows you down.
-So if you want your cardio to be on point along with your strength and endurance, losing fat and gaining muscle using properly is a no-fail method.
+Plus we all know that excess fat only slows you down.
+So if you want your cardio to be on point along with your strength and endurance, losing fat and gaining muscle is a no-fail method.

 Avoid all food with carbohydrates or sugars for two days.